Detection of astrophysical gravitational wave sources by TianQin and LISA: Gravitational wave detection with TianQin and LISA

 where $X$ can be either TianQin or LISA, $\Delta\lambda_X$ ($\Delta\lambda_{\rm Joint}$) is the absolute error in detector $X$ (the joint detection), and $[\lambda_{\rm min},\lambda_{\rm max}]$ is the interval of the parameter considered.
 In case the parameter range considered spans several orders of magnitude, we define

 The performance ratio indicates how well a single detection scenario performs compared to the joint detection or how much a single detector contributes to the joint detection.
-It is normalized to one and $Q_X[\lambda]$ close to one indicates that the parameter $\lambda$ is mainly constrained by detector $X$ while $Q_X[\lambda]$ close to zero indicates that parameter $\lambda$ is purely constrained by detector $X$.
+Because the error in the joint detection is always smaller than in any of the two detectors alone, it is normalized to one and $Q_X[\lambda]$ close to one indicates that the parameter $\lambda$ is mainly constrained by detector $X$ while $Q_X[\lambda]$ close to zero indicates that parameter $\lambda$ is poorly constrained by detector $X$.
 We point out that $Q$ measures the performance for the entire parameter range $[\lambda_{\rm min},\lambda_{\rm max}]$, thus, even if a detector has a low performance ratio it still can constraint a parameter well in sub-intervals.